Where is MD Tattoo Studio located? What are your hours?

 Looking through the galleries of my work, it will give you an idea of what I like to do.
 I prefer to keep it in the realistic spectrum, but I'm always open to go outside the box.
 At this current time I'm taking a break from color portraits (specifically speaking; family member portraits).
-I would like to do more black and grey and I like working on clients that are 100% open to suggestions.
+I like working on clients that are 100% open to suggestions.
 I prefer hearing your idea and then let me run with it.
 If you're not sure if I would be into your idea, still run it by me and I'll let you know what I think.

 What type of tattoos do you not do?